In March 1999, I went to Israel for the first time. I was fifteen. While there, I kept a journal. My first entry reads:

 I explain to Avi that I recognize I’m part of a disembodied Jewish diaspora.
 I did not serve in the Israeli military.
 I do not live in Israel.
 This complicates and questions my authenticity and desire to speak out when I – an American Jew – am not inherently part of that space.
 Avi helps me realize that I keep blaming everyone else for making me silent – American Jews, right-wing Zionists, left-wing American activists.
 “It’s not because of what people are telling you, it’s because of what you’re telling yourself,” he says.
 “Start with what’s coming from within.
 That’s the most important voice.”

-“Israel was this place where I felt I could be a more whole self,” Sara says, “but I also knew I was not getting the full story.
+“Israel was this place where I felt I could be a more whole self,” Frankie says, “but I also knew I was not getting the full story.
 Me and my lefty friends could see the narrative that was being spun by this trip we were on and we were pretty cynical about it and came to the conclusion we should come back and figure it out for ourselves.”

 “There’s so many other Jewish stories that have been completely erased in service of this [one] story that justifies the state of Israel’s continued existence.”

-“Because Jews have found safety in assimilating into whiteness,” Sara continues, “when white Jews speak, our identities and stories are assumed to be the stories of all Jews.
+“Because Jews have found safety in assimilating into whiteness,” Frankie continues, “when white Jews speak, our identities and stories are assumed to be the stories of all Jews.
 Part of the anti-occupation work is undoing that assumption and making space for a diversity of voices who can speak for themselves.”

 Opposing the occupation not only muddles the global Jewish narratives around what Israel is and is supposed to be, it also complicates what American Jewish community life should be.
 I feel like the whole point of Judaism and what I have been taught my whole life is to question everything: speak up, speak out.
 This belief led me to an organization called Open Hillel.